JayaswalPrateek/MyCSnotesForME/Data Strs.md

 	- rotating the tree right is technically equivalent to shifting the root node leftward to 2
 3. Left and Right Rotation
 	- for three values such that `1st > 2nd < 3rd` like 3, 1, 2 and 3 is the root node so 1 is at the left of 3 and 2 is at the right of 1
+	- we will have to make it either right or left skewed
+	- lets make it left skewed by swapping 1 and 2 so the root node is 3 and its left is 2 and its left is 1 and then perform Right Rotation
 4. Right and Left Rotation
+	- for three values such that `1st < 2nd > 3rd` like 1, 3, 2 and 1 is the root node so 3 is at the right of 1 and 2 is at the left of 3
+	- we will have to make it either right or left skewed
+	- lets make it right skewed by swapping 2 and 3 so the root node is 1 and its right is 2 and its right is 3 and then perform Left Rotation
+- notice that we an unbalanced tree has atleast 3 elements, so every tree with 2 or less nodes is always balanced

 <mark style="background: #D2B3FFA6;">Graphs</mark>
 - <mark style="background: #BBFABBA6;">linked list and trees are also graphs</mark>